-Also, raising readers was important to me and as every immigrant, I searched for books that would help my children understand where we came from.
-But those kind of books were hard to find and so they started to travel with us from India; once every year, in large quantities, packed in suitcases along with pickles and spices.
+While raising the kids, I searched for books that would help them understand where we came from.
+But since those kind of books were hard to find in America, they traveled with us from India- once every year, in large quantities, packed in suitcases, along with pickles and spices.
 With every trip, our collection of heroes and legends, kings and demons, gods and goddesses, and myths and fables from India grew larger and larger.
 Apart from that, I also told stories to my children, every night.
 Some were my experiences as a child, and some were fables, myths and legends passed on from grandparents and great grandparents.
 Surprisingly, they had stayed with me through all these years.
 I realized the power of storytelling, and that's when I decided to write for a larger audience.